 Posts

-Duck Typing is a very nice mechanism and Guenter Prossliner’s article does it justice by introducing it to .NET with NDuck….
+The latest update (1.8) of my article Commonly Used .NET Coding Patterns in CodeDom is now out….
 You can read the copy of the original post, or if that goes down too, you can try the Wayback Machine’s copy of it.
 Context: This post was automatically imported from my old blog, which was originally hosted on Microsoft’s ASP.NET Community Blogs.
 When they shut it down, I dumped all of my old posts to Wordpress.
+You can still check out the original blog on the Wayback Machine.

 2006-10-31